• Skip to primary navigation

 As you can see in above image, the computer is equipped with a 2 Core, Intel Core i5 Processor, with 2.5 GHz base speed.

-5. Does Your Computer Have SDD Storage?
+5. Is the Computer Equipped With SDD Storage?

-1. Open File Explorer on your computer.
+1. Open the File Explorer on your computer.

 2. Click on This PC (or My Computer) in the left-pane.
 In the right-pane, right-click on your Hard Disk and click on Properties.